Rage (2014 film): Plot

 Paul's patience with the police ends completely when Caitlin's body is found in a storm drain.
-After her funeral, O'Connell strongly suggests that Paul allow the police to handle the investigation, reasoning that Paul was allowed to walk out of the mob, and therefore he should stay away from mob methods.

-Paul and his buddies shake down and rough up anyone they can find who might be connected to Chernov, the legendary mob boss whose money they stole seventeen years earlier and who they think was involved in Caitlin's murder.
+After her funeral, O'Connell strongly suggests that Paul allow the police to handle the investigation, saying that Paul was allowed to walk out of the mob, and therefore he should stay away from mob methods.
+Paul and his buddies shake down and rough up anyone they can find who might be connected to Chernov, the legendary mob boss whose money they stole seventeen years earlier, believing that they're involved in Caitlin's murder.
 O'Connell pleads with Paul to stop his rampage, but he refuses.
 Vanessa, who initially backed her husband's search, now fears he's becoming the killer he once was.
-But there exists another possibility: perhaps he has always been a violent man and can never truly leave that life behind.

-After executing some of Chernov's men and wrecking their businesses, Paul's buddies are targeted by Chernov.
+After executing some of Chernov's men and wrecking their businesses, Paul and his buddies are targeted by Chernov.
 When Kane is captured and tortured, he tries to get Chernov to admit to killing Caitlin as revenge for the heist decades ago.
-Chernov is perplexed, but also angry that Paul did the long-ago crime, as the Russian mobster they killed turns out to have been Chernov's brother.
-Meanwhile, Paul thinks Danny had to have talked because the friend is directly working for O'Connell once again, and Danny uses drugs and parties and may have talked and not remembered.
-He confronts Danny, accuses him of ratting, and kills him with a knife in a moment of wrath.
+Chernov is perplexed, but also angry that Paul did the crime, as the Russian mobster they killed turns out to be Chernov's brother.
+Meanwhile, Paul thinks Danny ratted them out because he is directly working for O'Connell, and his use of drugs and parties.
+The two fight, resulting in Paul accidentally killing Danny with a knife in a moment of wrath.

 Chernov arranges a meet with O'Connell, explains Paul's part in starting the long-ago gang war, and demands O'Connell exact discipline.
-O'Connell refuses to listen to Chernov on general principles, and the resulting shootout leaves Chernov as the only survivor.
+O'Connell refuses to listen to Chernov on general principles, and engages in a shootout, leaving Chernov as the only survivor.

 Paul finds a Tokarev pistol in his closet, a relic from the robbery that started the war years ago.
-He finally gets the real story from Mike; drinking and horsing around with his guns that night, Mike accidentally shot his daughter, then created the kidnapping story in a panic.
+He finally gets the real story from Mike; while drinking and horsing around with his guns that night, Mike accidentally shot his daughter, then created the kidnapping story in a panic.
 After an inner struggle, Paul allows Mike to live and walks away.
 Returning home, Paul phones his wife, apologizing and saying things will be over soon, as Chernov and some of his surviving men enter his house.
 He then tells her the story about the first time he killed, when someone gave him a knife in a barfight.
 He stabs himself as he watches men entering the room with guns pointed at him.
-Suddenly, Paul is shot and killed.
+Paul is shot and killed.
 Vanessa reaches home only to witness policemen taking out Paul's body with teary eyes.